AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Nikto

-Nikto is an open-source DAST tool that performs vulnerability scans and tests against web servers for multiple items, including dangerous files/CGIs, outdated server software, misconfigurations and other problems
+Nikto is an open-source DAST tool that performs server vulnerability scans and tests against web servers for multiple items, including dangerous files/CGIs, outdated server software, misconfigurations and other problems

 Cons: